Welsh-language literature: Early 18th-century prose works

 While prose remained a comparatively small part of the total output of Welsh-language literature in the eighteenth century, the century saw the publication of a number of canonical prose works which would have a lasting influence on the Welsh literary tradition.
 The first of these, Gweledigaetheu y Bardd Cwsc ('Visions of the Sleeping Bard') by Ellis Wynne (1671–1734), dates to the opening years of the century, having first been published in London in 1703.
 Though a partial adaptation of Sir Roger L'Estrange's translation of the Spanish satirist Francisco de Quevedo's Los Sueños ('The Visions'; 1627), it is not a direct translation and Wynne thoroughly reworked the source material, creating a work "thoroughly Welsh in nature as well as language".
-A clergyman and Oxford graduate, Wynne's work is a religious allegory that gives savage pictures of contemporary evils as well as of Hell.
+A clergyman and Oxford graduate, Wynne's work is a religious allegory depicting a series of dreams or visions consisting of savage pictures of contemporary evils as well as of Hell.
 At least 32 editions had appeared up to 1932, and at least three translations into English were made.
 The title page bears the words Y Rhann Gyntaf ('The First Part') and it has been suggested that Wynne wrote a second part, but if it was ever completed it has not survived.
 Wynne's reputation rests entirely on Gweledigaetheu y Bardd Cwsc, yet he has been described as "the most famous Welsh prose writer of the period between the Middle Ages and Daniel Owen".

 Another clergyman, Theophilus Evans (1693–1767), was the author of Drych y Prif Oesoedd ('A Mirror to the Main Ages'; originally published in 1716 but heavily expanded and revised in 1740).
-This important prose work purported to be a history of the Welsh people, though as it drew heavily on sources such as Geoffrey of Monmouth it is a work of historiography or historical fiction rather than of genuine historical research.
-The book portrays historical events in a narrative style, often with imagined dialogue between historical characters, and many individual passages anticipate the later development of the Welsh-language novel.
-It would go through several editions over the eighteenth and nineteenth centuries, playing a significant part in the preservation of myths and traditions relating to Welsh identity.
+This important prose work purported to be a history of the Welsh people, though as it draws heavily on sources such as Geoffrey of Monmouth it is a work of historiography or historical fiction that falls well short of modern standards of scholarship; nevertheless as a source in its own right it provides a fascinating window into Welsh self-conception in the 18th century.
+The book portrays historical events in a narrative style, often featuring imagined dialogue between historical characters, and many individual passages anticipate the later development of the Welsh-language novel.
+It would go through several editions over the 18th and 19th centuries, playing a significant part in the preservation of myths and traditions relating to Welsh identity.